From Euler to AI: Unifying Formulas for Mathematical Constants: Special results

 are given by the same recurrence of order 3:

 meaning their recurrence matrices, which are in general companion matrices (\cref{def:companion-form}), are trivially coboundary, with the identity coboundary matrix.
 Other cases in which the recurrence is not precisely the same require a generalization of the coboundary algorithm \cref{appendix-algs-coboundary-algorithm} to solve for the coboundary matrix.
-An example is listed below.
-We hope the two recurrences will be found to be coboundary-equivalent in the future.
+Additional examples of high-order recurrences, for $\pi$: